leslylopez43/VenueDjango/README.md

 # Venue Manager User Stories

+### Efficient Reservation Management:
+Ariel Venue streamlines the reservation management process for venue owners and managers.
+You can access a centralized dashboard that provides a real-time overview of all reservations, making it simple to optimize venue usage.

+### Resource Management:
+Manage your venue's resources, such as meeting equipment, catering services, and staff availability, ensuring that everything runs smoothly for your clients.

+### Communication:
+Stay in touch with event organizers through our messaging system, facilitating seamless communication regarding event details, changes, and special requests.

+### Performance Insights:
+Gain valuable insights into your venue's performance with analytics and reporting tools.
+Monitor occupancy rates, revenue, and customer feedback to make informed decisions and enhance your offerings.

 ### Data Store Access Control
 In our Venue Reservation Management System, we have implemented security measures to ensure that non-admin users cannot access the data store directly without going through the code.
 This is done to protect sensitive data and maintain the integrity of the system.
 This ensures that sensitive data can only be accessed through the provided application interfaces, rather than through direct database queries or URL manipulation.